Yu-Gi-Oh! VRAINS: Production

 Yu-Gi-Oh!
 VRAINS was first announced on December 16, 2016.
 It began airing on TV Tokyo in Japan on May 10, 2017.
 The series is being directed by Masahiro Hosoda at Studio Gallop with screenplay by Shin Yoshida and character design by Ken'ichi Hara.
+It would be the final anime series in the franchise to be animated by Gallop; Bridge would animate future instalments beginning with Yu-Gi-Oh!
+Sevens.
 The series ended on September 25, 2019.

 The series is being simulcast with English subtitles outside of Asia by Crunchyroll.
 This makes it the first series in the Yu-Gi-Oh! franchise to receive an official simulcast alongside its Japanese broadcast.

 A localized English adaptation was produced by Konami Cross Media NY.
 The pilot episode was previewed along with a digitally remastered screening of Yu-Gi-Oh!
 The Movie: Pyramid of Light on March 11, 2018 and March 12, 2018 in the US, and on June 13, 2018 in the UK.
 The English dub began airing on Teletoon in Canada on September 1, 2018, and on 9Go! in Australia on April 6, 2019.

 In November 2020, Cinedigm announced that the streaming service Pluto TV has secured exclusive rights in multiple territories, including the United States and Latin America, to VRAINS.
 Pluto TV would launch a channel dedicated to the Yu-Gi-Oh! franchise, featuring episodes from the entire Yu-Gi-Oh!
 Duel Monsters metaseries, including VRAINS, available in English and dubbed in multiple languages.